Veluthil/Veluthil/README.md

 ---

 ### 🌕 Currently Learning (& Planning to Dive Into):
-- AWS (EC2, EBS, Elastic Beanstalk, S3, RDS, CLI, Cloudwatch, etc.)
 - CI/CD with Jenkins
+- Ansible
-- soon will start learning: Ansible, Kubernetes, Terraform, CloudFormation
+- soon will start learning: Kubernetes, Terraform, CloudFormation

 ---

 ### 🌗 Main Projects: